 Whatever drug rehab or alcohol rehab center you choose, the only way treatment will have a chance of success is if it evolves and adapts9 to meet your changing needs.
 This means the treatment professionals assess and modify treatment to meet these needs.

 Built-in drug monitoring is one aspect of adapting program treatment.
 Medications are adjusted based on tolerance and effectiveness in treating your addiction.
 Meeting your needs for certain support services is another way the best treatment programs help adapt to meet your needs.

 Is the duration of the treatment sufficient?

-Research from NIDA suggests that effective treatment lasts three months or longer10.
-A longer-duration treatment time is necessary to better ensure that you’re able to stop or reduce drug or alcohol abuse.
+Research from NIDA suggests that effective treatment lasts three months or longer.10 Long-term rehab is necessary to better ensure that you’re able to stop or reduce drug or alcohol abuse.
 In addition, there’s considerable documented evidence that longer treatment times produce better recovery outcomes.

-While there is no one-size-fits-all treatment approach, and how long you remain in treatment will depend on the type and degree of your drug or alcohol problem and your needs, the fact that drug addiction treatment experts recommend longer treatment duration of at least 90 days in a long-term rehab center is a good parameter on which to select the treatment center for you.
+While there is no one-size-fits-all treatment approach, and how long you remain in treatment will depend on the type and degree of your addiction and your needs, the fact that drug addiction treatment experts recommend longer treatment duration of at least 90 days in a long-term rehab center is a good parameter on which to select the treatment center for you.

 Remember that recovery is an ongoing process.
 Relapse is not only frequent, it is expected.
 This does not constitute failure, however, as many in recovery experience multiple relapses before they’re fully self-confident and have a firm grasp of effective strategies to maintain their sobriety.
-Longer stays in alcohol treatment centers and drug rehab centers also gives you the opportunity to cultivate and maintain ongoing support with members of your family, other loved ones, 12-step and self-help groups and the community.
+Longer stays in alcohol treatment centers and drug rehab centers also provide the opportunity to cultivate and maintain ongoing support with members of your family, other loved ones, 12-step, and self-help groups and the community.